playframework/playframework/documentation/manual/detailledTopics/production/ProductionHeroku.md

 # Deploying to Heroku

-[Heroku](http://www.heroku.com/) is a cloud application platform – a new way of building and deploying web apps.
+[Heroku](http://www.heroku.com/) is a cloud application platform – a way of building and deploying web apps.

 To get started: